Schools New to Direct Loans

 School and third-party servicer users should refer to the Information for Financial Aid Professionals (IFAP) posting at http://www.ifap.ed.gov/eannouncements/052213CODWebSiteAccess.html.

-All authorized users will be required to enter two forms of "authentication" to access Federal Student Aid systems.
-An authorized user will be required to use a traditional user ID and password as well as provide a One-Time Password (OTP).
+All authorized users will be required to enter two forms of authentication to access Federal Student Aid systems.
+An authorized user will be required to use a traditional user ID and password as well as provide a one-time password (OTP).
 The OTP will be generated by a registered token device that is in the physical possession of the user.
-To receive tokens for authorized users, the Primary Destination Point Administrator must request them by emailing TFA_Communications@ed.gov and including the school name and OPE ID on the correspondence.
+To receive tokens for authorized users, the primary Destination Point Administrator must request them by emailing TFASupport@ed.gov and including the school name and OPE ID on the correspondence.
+Users may also call the CPS-SAIG Technical Support and the TFA Support Center at 800-330-5947 (option 2 for TFA).

 Master Promissory Note Settings